Tequila Sunrise (Eagles song): Background

-There is a live version of this song (Live ABC 1973) in which Glenn Frey sings additional lyrics:

-Guess I'll go to Mexico, down to where the pace of life is slow, there's no one there I know.
-It's another Tequila Sunrise, wondering if I'm growing wise or telling lies.
+During a live version of this song, recorded for ABC In Concert in 1973, Glenn Frey sings an additional verse: "Guess I'll go to Mexico, down to where the pace of life is slow, there's no one there I know.
+It's another Tequila Sunrise, wondering if I'm growing wise or telling lies."
+During their appearance at Popgala '73 in Voorburg, Netherlands, in March 1973, the additional verse has slightly different wording: “Think I'll go to Mexico, down to where the pace is nice and slow ...”.
+The extra verse was also performed in later concerts, including a November 1976 performance in Houston.

-There is no information to confirm if this was impromptu, or if these are original lyrics they decided to leave off the original record.

-Another live version from 1973 also includes additional very similar lyrics:

-Think I'll go to Mexico, down to where the pace is nice and slow, there's no one there I know.
-It's another Tequila Sunrise, wonderin' if I'm growing wise or tellin' lies.

 Ultimate Classic Rock critic Sterling Whitaker rated it as the Eagles 7th most underrated song, praising Bernie Leadon's guitar and mandolin playing as well as Frey's vocal performance.